Mellanox Technologies

 Mellanox Technologies Ltd. (מלאנוקס טכנולוגיות בע"מ) was an Israeli-American multinational supplier of computer networking products based on InfiniBand and Ethernet technology.
 Mellanox offered adapters, switches, software, cables and silicon for markets including high-performance computing, data centers, cloud computing, computer data storage and financial services.

 On March 11, 2019, Nvidia announced its intent to acquire the company for $6.9 billion.
 The deal closed on April 27, 2020, with approval from the EU, U.S. and Chinese antitrust authorities.

 The company was integrated into Nvidia's networking division in 2020 and Nvidia stopped using the brand name "Mellanox" for its new networking products.

 History

 1999–2009

 Mellanox was founded in May 1999 by former Israeli executives of Intel Corporation and Galileo Technology (which was acquired by Marvell Technology Group in October 2000 for $2.8 billion) Eyal Waldman, Shai Cohen, Roni Ashuri, Michael Kagan, Evelyn Landman, Eitan Zahavi, Shimon Rottenberg, Udi Katz and Alon Webman.
-Eyal Waldman founded Mellanox in the Israel city of Yokneam Illit.
+Eyal Waldman founded Mellanox in the Israeli city of Yokneam Illit.
 Financial offices were in Santa Clara, California in the USA.
 In February, 2002, a round of venture capital investment was announced of about $56 million.